115. Two digits

 How many n-digit

-numbers can be created using only digits 5 and 9, where no three identical
+numbers can be formed using only the digits 5 and 9, such that no three identical digits appear

 Input.